udexon/EMYL/E003_Online_Tipping.md

 ### Novel Applications of Public Key Encryption

-We now have sufficient understanding to compare and analyse various fundamental issues concerning international financial transactions, cryptocurrencies and Datong Token.

 Let's illustrate the two scenarios in diagrams:

 <img src="https://github.com/udexon/DatongToken/blob/master/pay_bch.png" width="400"  />

 <img src="https://github.com/udexon/DatongToken/blob/master/pay_wu.png" width="400"  />

+We now have sufficient understanding to compare and analyse various fundamental issues concerning international financial transactions, cryptocurrencies and Datong Token.

+(Prefix each paragraph with one line of indented question or graph oriented topic / section.
+Arrange section headings.
+Merge small paragraphs.
+Make big headings.
+Remove small headings.)

+- From the technical perspective, what are the roles of RSA in both scenarios?
+- Minimizing agent fees
+- (Non)-Adoption of Cryptocurrencies
+- Datong app -- meaning?
+- Punchline?
+Linux and Datong Token both being simple but has great impact?

 - From the technical perspective, what are the roles of RSA in both scenarios?